EcoTrain/WM_doc/docs/presentation/storage_entities/intro.md

 slug: /presentation/storage_entities/medicaments
 ---

-`Medicines` are added to the profile in the same way as Diaries.
+`Medicines` are added to the profile in the same way as diaries.

+- Search in the catalog database
+- Medication constructor

 <div align="center"><img type="imgscreen" src="/wellness_doc/img/presentation/med/medLayout.png"/></div>